 Who is the Nikon Z 26mm F2.8 for?

 As a walkabout lens, the Nikon Z 26mm F2.8 lens could be for almost anyone.
-And who doesn’t like a small, compact lens that performs well?

 But, in my option, 26mm is getting a little wide for an everyday lens.

 On the one hand, the Nikon Z 26mm F2.8 wide angle-of-view will be suitable for landscapes, scenes, and group photos.
 On the other, its short focal length will distort up-close shots of loved ones (and less loved ones) by enlarging noses and shrinking eyes and ears.

 However, I would enjoy using the Nikon Z 26mm F2.8 with one of the Nikon’s APS-C Z-Mount cameras as its 57-degree 40mm-equivalent focal length is close to ideal – for me, at least.

-The Nikon Z 26mm F2.8 Compared
+The Nikon Z 26mm F2.8 Compared.

 Nikon Z 26mm F2.8 vs Nikon Z 28mm F2.8

-Compared to the Nikon Z 28mm F2.8, the Nikon Z 26mm is much smaller and yields a wider 79-degree angle-of-view versus the 28mm’s 79 degrees.
+Compared to the Nikon Z 28mm F2.8, the Nikon Z 26mm is much smaller and yields a wider 79-degree angle-of-view versus the 28mm’s 75 degrees.

 Nikon Z 26mm F2.8 vs Nikon Z 40mm F2